-When used, prescribed fire shall conform with landowner's objectives and pre-fire planning.
+When used, prescribed burns shall conform with landowner's objectives and all applicable rules, laws, and regulations.

 In many states, the state forestry agency employs a permit system for prescribed burning.
 Many of these agencies provide training for prescribed burning that is available to landowners and designated representatives.
 Successful completion of a prescribed burning course is often required before the state forestry agency will issue a burning permit.
 Many states regulate the amount of open burning that can be conducted on a given day in a county or multi-county zone.